katacoda/scenario-examples/dashboard-tabs/step2.md

 }
 </pre>

-The can be used for tasks such as watching a event stream, or viewing all the processes running on a system.
+The can be used for tasks such as watching an event stream, or viewing all the processes running on a system.